ros2/ros2_tracing/README.md

 > [!NOTE]
 > In snapshot mode, high-frequency runtime events may overwrite initialization trace data in memory before a snapshot is taken, potentially making the trace data unusable.
->  This is more likely to occur if sub-buffer sizes are not configured appropriately.
+> This is more likely to occur if sub-buffer sizes are too small.
 > Support for configuring separate channels for initialization and runtime tracepoints is planned to address this limitation (see[#199](https://github.com/ros2/ros2_tracing/issues/199)).

 ## Dual session tracing

 Dual session mode solves the problem of losing initialization trace data by using two separate tracing sessions: one for initialization events in [snapshot mode](https://lttng.org/docs/v2.13/#doc-tracing-session-mode), and another normal tracing session for runtime events.
 This allows tracing to be started at any point without losing initialization data.

 Use the Trace action to start the initialization session in snapshot mode: